wp-plugins/wp-forecast/readme.txt

 		    function to get remote data from accuweather, changed default value of cache refresh to 1800 seconds, added translation to russian.

+2009-06-18 v2.4	    fixed translation of winddirection in api, added
+	   	    translation for romanian, fixed russian and italian translation, modified show function to use data api, avoid to store new cache when http fetch results in failure notice from acuweather, add support for weatherbug, reduced the number of database reads and writes and raise performance, changed the xhtml using only div and not table or others, added shortcode wpforecast, catch error when weather bug does not deliver a shorttext,
+		    since it leads to problems with some installations, added menu icon, moved settings to main menu, switched the widget dialog to new oo-progamming for versions after 2.7.1, added a preselection of the transfer method to be used with wp-forecast